demisto/content/Packs/DigitalGuardian/Integrations/DigitalGuardianARCEventCollector/DigitalGuardianARCEventCollector_description.md

 ## Digital Guardian ARC Event Collector Help

-**Important:**
-This integration is supported by Palo Alto Networks.

 ### Configuration
 The integration fetch interval should be set to a minimum of "1 hour".
 If set to less, a quota error might be received.